leebyron/decimalish/README.md

 ### No implicit rounding

-Many BigDecimal libraries automatically round the result of every operation if too bigger, too smaller, or too high precision based on some globally defined config.
+Many BigDecimal libraries automatically round the result of every operation if the value is too big, too small, or exceeds a precision limit based on some globally defined config.
 This can be confusing, cumbersome to configure, and another common source of bugs.

 Decimalish almost always returns exact results, only rounding when it must (such as non-terminating division) and always allowing locally